Avoiding COVID-19 scams

 If someone calls at your home, always ask to see identification and ask for a landline telephone number to check who they are.
 If they are genuine, they will understand.

-Do not let strangers into your home, particularly at this time of self-isolation and social distancing.
+Do not let strangers into your home.

 Further information can be found on the national crime agency website.